dagbjorn/microcoffeeoncloud/README.md

 Creates a self-signed PKI certificate, contained in the Java keystore `microcoffee-keystore.jks`, needed by the application to run https.
 As a matter of fact, two certificates are created:

 * A wildcard certificate with common name (CN) `*.microcoffee.study` for use when running the application with Docker Compose.
-* A wildcard certificare with common name (CN) `*.default` for use when running the application on Kubernetes.
+* A wildcard certificate with common name (CN) `*.default` for use when running the application on Kubernetes.
 (See Extras)
 * A certificate with common name (CN) `localhost` for use when testing outside Docker.

-:bulb: The application creates three user-defined bridge networks for networking; one for the config server, another for the discovery server and finally a network for the rest of the microservices.
+:bulb: The application creates four user-defined bridge networks for networking; one for the each of the config, discovery and authorization servers, and finally one for the rest of the microservices.

 #### microcoffeeoncloud-jwttest
 A test library with support for creating signed JWT access tokens.
 The tokens are signed using the self-signed PKI certificate provided